thisarmy/fontsinfo/README.md

 Only fonts that at support kerning and at least one other feature are included.
 Right now a few fonts also get skipped because they don't come with woff files.
 Those could probably be generated if you really wanted them included in the list.

-The included index.html is a demo app for testing out these fonts.
-The woff files are served up directly, because Google Fonts strips out all these extra features.

 # all fonts

 `./import_fonts.py ~/src/googlefontdirectory`